CprimeLearningLabs/bitbucket-selfhosted/labs/section-2/lab-2.1-bitbucket_login.md

 Click on the "Demos" project name.
 This will open a page listing the repositories in the project that you can see.
 There should be one repository "Training One".

 Click on the "Training One" repository name.
 This will open a page from which you can explore the repository contents.
-That's as far as we want to go in this lab---we will be covering all the menu items and operations in detail after this lab.
+That's as far as we want to go in this lab &mdash; we will be covering all the menu items and operations in detail after this lab.